On the Finsler variational nature of autoparallels in metric-affine geometry: Introduction

 This feature adds nicely to the recent developments in the application of Finsler geometry to gravitational physics, as a very promising candidate for a model of the gravitational field of kinetic gases \cite{Hohmann:2019sni,Hohmann:2018rpp} capable of providing a geometric explanation for the dark energy phenomenology in cosmology \cite{Heefer:2023a,Friedl-Szasz:2024vtu,Pfeifer:2025tda}, or for its applications to quantum gravity phenomenology \cite{Addazi:2021xuf,Amelino-Camelia:2014rga,Lobo:2020qoa}.

-In this work, we address this question for symmetric affine connections \textit{with vectorial nonmetricity}, defined by the property that their nonmetricity tensor is given by an algebraic expression of the metric components and of the components of a given one-form.
+In this work, we address the question of the existence of a parametrization-invariant action for autoparallels of symmetric affine connections \textit{with vectorial nonmetricity}.
+These are defined by the property that their nonmetricity tensor is given by an algebraic expression of the metric components and of the components of a given one-form.
 This class of connections includes as notable subcases the Weyl, Schrödinger and completely symmetric geometries.
-Weyl's connection stands out, as it is the the only conformally invariant affine connection, and it has been recently used to construct gauge theories of gravity with standard model matter \cite{Ghilencea2023,GHILENCEA2024169562, CONDEESCU2025170125}.
+Weyl's connection stands out, as it is the only conformally invariant affine connection, and it has been recently used to construct gauge theories of gravity with Standard Model matter \cite{Ghilencea2023,GHILENCEA2024169562, CONDEESCU2025170125}.
 Schrödinger connections have the appealing property of preserving lengths of autoparallels \cite{csillag,Csillag:2025gnz, PhysRevD.109.024003, Schrodinger}, even in the absence of metric compatibility, making them evade Einstein's objections to Weyl geometry.
 Completely symmetric connections are interesting, since a theory linear in the Ricci scalar within this geometry has been recently proven \cite{Csillag:2025gnz} to be on-shell equivalent with Scherrer's influential kinetic k-essence \cite{Scherrer:2004au}.
-More precisely, for the class of torsion-free affine connections with vectorial nonmetricity, we find an answer to the following questions: \begin{enumerate} \item What are the necessary and sufficient conditions to be satisfied by a given torsion-free connection with vectorial nonmetricity, such that it is \textit{Finsler metrizable}, i.e., its autoparallels arise as arc-length parametrized geodesics of a Finsler Lagrangian? \item What are the corresponding Finsler Lagrangians, which depend algebraically on the components of the metric and the one-form defining the affine connection?